johe123qwe/github-trending/README.md

 ## Javascript

+* 【2024-12-04】[OpenNebula / one](https://github.com/OpenNebula/one) - The open source Cloud & Edge Computing Platform bringing real freedom to your Enterprise Cloud 🚀
 * 【2024-11-30】[xanderfrangos / twinkle-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray
 * 【2024-11-29】[besuper / TwitchNoSub](https://github.com/besuper/TwitchNoSub) - An extension to watch sub only VOD on Twitch
 * 【2024-11-27】[gnmyt / Nexterm](https://github.com/gnmyt/Nexterm) - The open source server management software for SSH, VNC & RDP